Occupational Therapy Assistant

 (573) 882-3988

 Occupational therapy is a health profession that uses a holistic approach to help people across the lifespan do the things they want and need to do through the therapeutic use of daily activities (occupations).
 There are two levels of entry into the occupational therapy profession, either as an occupational therapist (OT) or as an occupational therapy assistant (OTA).
-Occupational therapy assistants are skilled health professionals who provide services to individuals across the lifespan to maximize their independence in meaningful everyday activities.
+Occupational therapy assistants (OTAs) are skilled health professionals who provide services to individuals across the lifespan to maximize their independence in meaningful everyday activities.
 OTAs use research, scientific evidence, and a holistic approach to incorporate an individual’s valued occupations into the intervention process.

 The mission of the Department of Occupational Therapy is to improve the health and well-being of society by assisting people to optimize their participation in everyday life occupations.